 4.1.1.6 - The Vendor must establish cost pools, at a minimum, for Direct Service Providers, Targeted Case Management Providers, Personal Care Providers and Administrative Service Providers.
-For the quarter October-December 2013, approximatly 4,550 medical and non-medical personnel participated in RMTS.
+The Vendor shall assure that the sample size is statistically valid, and at a minimum, includes a confidence level of ninety-five percent (95%) with a precision level of+/- two percent (2%).
+The bid must include a description of the sample size determination methodology and calculations used to determine actual sample size that will be used.

-Since 2011, PCG has been responsible for conducting the quarterly RMTS using the established four required cost pools, and will continue to fulfill this requirement.
-Additionally, PCG will continue to analyze and present quarterly results to ensure that West Virginia is maximinzing reimbursement based on the current cost pool structure.
+Since 2011, PCG has been responsible for conducting the quarterly RMTS for West Virginia using the established four required cost pools, and will continue to fulfill this requirement.
+Additionally, PCG will continue to analyze and present quarterly results to ensure that West Virginia is maximizing reimbursement based on the current cost pool structure.

-During the October-December 2013 RMTS quarter, there were 4,578 active statewide participants throughout the four established cost pools.
+During the April - June 2019 RMTS quarter, there were 4,629 active statewide participants throughout the four established cost pools.
 The below chart highlights the number of participants per cost pool, as well as an average number of moments per participant.

 Cost Pool Number of Participants Number of Moments Average Moments Per Participant

-Administrative Service 396 3000 7.58
+Administrative Service 370 3000 8.11

-Direct Service 768 3000 3.91
+Direct Service 797 3000 3.76

-Targeted Case Management 2976 3000 1.01
+Targeted Case Management 2595 3000 1.16

-Personal Care 438 3000 6.85
+Personal Care 867 3000 3.46